oras-project/oras-www/docs/CLI/5_developer_guide.md

 ## Clone the repository

-You can clone the repo and get the main branch using the following command:
+You can clone the repository and get the main branch using the following command:

 ```bash
 git clone https://github.com/oras-project/oras.git